thiagomfsup/snake-2d/README.md

 A Snake game implementation written in Java.

+The goal is to feed the snake with apples, the red dots that appears randomly during the game play.

+Snake must be kept in the board limits and must not collide with itself.
+Failure to keep those constraints cause the game to end.

 ## Instructions
 Use the arrows keys (&#8593;, &#8594;, &#8595;, &#8592;) to navigate the snake up, right, down and left.

-The object is to feed the snake with apples, the red dots that appears randomly during the game play.

-Snake must be kept in the board limits and must not collides with itself.
-Failure to keep those constraints cause the game to end.
+Press F2 to pause.

 ### Prerequisites